Red Maca Benefits

 These are great questions because if you are considering adding maca to your diet, you no doubt want to find the best type and color for you.
 In this article, we hope to answer your questions and point you in the right direction.

-Here, we cover the potential health benefits of red maca root powder, providing both the relevant scientific evidence as well as stories from some of our amazing customers regarding their experiences while enjoying this unique cruciferous vegetable.
+Here, we cover potential red maca benefits you may be interested in, providing both the relevant scientific evidence as well as stories from some of our amazing customers regarding their personal experiences while enjoying this unique root vegetable.
 You can see a more comprehensive view of general maca benefits for all of the different varieties of maca here.

 A note before we dive in.
 It’s important to remember that maca is a food and not a drug, supplement or herb.
 The statements and findings we present here are based on experience and research, but do not necessarily imply similar results.
 They are not intended as medical advice.
 If you do have specific health questions regarding the use of maca, please contact a competent and knowledgeable doctor or health care provider.

 Red Maca Research

 Over the past 15 years, maca has drawn the attention of several medical researchers and scientists.
 Their work has produced some very promising and interesting results regarding red maca and its efficacy.
 The studies we cite are compiled on the U.S. National Institutes of Health PubMed database and you can review all of them at once by clicking here.

 Red maca has been associated with maintaining a healthy prostate.
 A seminal study done on the red phenotype of maca was published in the “Journal Reproductive Biology and Endocrinology.
 During this study 8 medical research scientists gave different colors of maca to rats with enlarged prostates over the course of 6 weeks.
 In their conclusions, they report: “Red maca but neither yellow nor black maca reduced significantly ventral prostate size in rats.”